LostInBrittany/sparkjava-beers/step-03/README.md

 ## Answering to the REST request

-And no we want our API to listen to the */BeerList* path and send back the JSON corresponding to the beer list.
+And now we want our API to listen to the */BeerList* path and send back the JSON corresponding to the beer list.
 We create a `BeersAPI` class to pilot this feature:

 		package org.lostinbrittany.sparkjava.test;